 When we visit, he has some time to talk because he is not going to the weekly market across the river, which is also a meeting place for char neighbours.
 “We depend on this market for our daily essentials.
 The fare to and from is Rs.
 20, and I don't have the money,” says Ali.
 In the absence of state-run ferry services, privately-run mechanised boats are the only means of conveyance here.

-Video: Hasan Ali speaks of a fragile life on a shifting char
+Watch video: Hasan Ali speaks of a fragile life on a shifting char

 Panikhaiti also has a health sub-centre – without a roof.
 With vegetation growing in and around the building, it appears to be abandoned.
 An auxiliary nurse midwife (ANM) visits the char occasionally, but she prefers to work from someone’s home rather than this health centre, the people here say.
 For a health emergency, they have to cross the river and walk another three kilometres to the nearest primary health centre in Sontali.